rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 ## History of `wasm32-unknown-unknown`'s C ABI

-When the `wasm32-unknown-unknown` target [was originally added][inception] in 2017 not much care was given to the exact definition of the `extern "C"` ABI at the time.
-In 2018 [an ABI definition wasm added just for wasm][orig-abi] and the target is still using this definition [to this day][current-abi].
+When the `wasm32-unknown-unknown` target [was originally added][inception] in 2017, not much care was given to the exact definition of the `extern "C"` ABI at the time.
+In 2018 [an ABI definition was added just for wasm][orig-abi] and the target is still using this definition [to this day][current-abi].
 This definitions has become more and more problematic over time and while some issues have been fixed, the root cause still remains.